Achieving high density deployments with NUMA

-We strongly recommend that a Pexip Infinity Conferencing Node VM is deployed on a single NUMA node in order to avoid the loss of performance incurred when a core accesses memory outside its own node.
+We strongly recommend that a Pexip Infinity Conferencing Node VM is deployed on a single NUMA node to avoid the loss of performance incurred when a core accesses memory outside its own node.

 In practice, with modern servers, each socket represents a NUMA node.
 We therefore recommend that:

 - one Pexip Infinity Conferencing Node VM is deployed per socket of the host server

 - the number of vCPUs that the Conferencing Node VM is configured to use is the same as or less than the number of physical cores available in that socket (unless you are taking advantage of hyperthreading to deploy one vCPU per logical thread — in which case see NUMA affinity and hyperthreading).

 You can deploy smaller Conferencing Nodes over fewer cores/threads than are available in a single socket, but this will reduce capacity.